 Myanmar street food offers various salty and sweet fried pancakes, rolls, balls – they fry nearly everything.
 We often ate noodles or soups (from 300 MMK).
 You can also get cooked corn, eggs, sweet rice in a banana leaf, piece of watermelon or other fruits.

-Breakfast depends on each ho(s)tel but usually, you can expect rice with an egg or soup and toast.
+Breakfast varies from hotel to hotel. but usually, you can expect rice with an egg or soup and toast.
 Sometimes fruits might be served.
 Tea and coffee is a must.

 If you love milk and dairy products, you will be disappointed.
 Basically, there is no way to find any (local people seem to miss certain digestive enzymes).

 Money and currency

 - The official currency of Myanmar is Myanmar Kyat (MMK).
 By only 4 ATM withdrawals you become a millionaire.

 - 1000 MMK is around 0,7 USD.
 The current exchange rate course can be found here.

 - Card payment is not accepted at the vast majority of places (except for some hotels).
 You can exchange cash in “money exchange offices”.
 US dollars and Thai Bahts can be exchanged without any problems.